PierfrancescoSoffritti/android-youtube-player/README.md

 Take this code and upload it (as it is) on your server.
 (Read the [hosting paragraph](#hosting-the-chromecast-receiver) to learn more about hosting).

 ### Registration
 In order to use your receiver you need a receiverId.
 This is the ID of your receiver app.
 To get a receiver ID you need to register your receiver on the Google Cast SDK developer console, you can learn how to do it by reading the [official documentation](https://developers.google.com/cast/docs/registration).
-Rember to register a **Custom Receiver**, this is the type of receiver you need for this library.
+Remember to register a **Custom Receiver**, this is the type of receiver you need for this library.

 ### Hosting the chromecast-receiver
 You will be required to host your receiver somewhere, host it where you prefer.
 Firebase free hosting may be a good option, for development.